kamyargerami/matrix-docker/README.md

 # Enable the registration

-By default, registration is disabled and users must be added using the command line, but if you want to access everybody to register in your matrix you can add the below line to the end of `/var/lib/docker/volumes/matrix_synapse_data/_data/homeserver.yaml` file.
+By default, registration is disabled, and users must be added using the command line.
+If you want to allow everybody to register in your matrix, you can add the below line to the end of `/var/lib/docker/volumes/matrix_synapse_data/_data/homeserver.yaml` file.

 ```
 enable_registration: true